-I have had a career in ecology for around 12 years, which has included environmental education, ecological survey, and conservation policy.
-For the last two years I have been working as for the environmental charity Buglife on pollinator conservation.
-I have lived in the area since 2009 and I want to help where I can to encourage my community to take a more active involvement in sustainable living and the recovery of nature.
+I'm an ecologist and writer with a background in nature conservation.
+I have lived in the area since 2009 and I want to help where I can to encourage our local community to take a more active involvement in sustainable living and the recovery of nature.

 I'm a charity worker supporting unpaid family and friend workers.
 I’m also a writer and editor and. responsible for the monthly e-newsletter and our various social media accounts.
 I am proud to be part of a group who want to make our world more sustainable for our family and generations to come.